Make a Donation!

 Encourage new members: from all communities and work to increase representation across all areas of our organisation of people who experience racism, especially those of African or Caribbean heritage and South Asian, East Asian and South East Asian heritage.

 Focus on casting: as the key to everything.
 On stage is where a person's race/ethnicity can really affect the opportunities they are given.
-We need to have a well-publicised, strong commitment to, and monitored practice of, the general principle of race/ethnicity neutrality in all our shows, except where race/ethnicity is central to the story.
+We aim to have a well-publicised, strong commitment to, and monitored practice of, the general principle of race/ethnicity neutrality in all our shows, except where race/ethnicity is central to the story.

-As we move forward out of this period of reflection into one of action, we will ensure that our commitment to anti-racism, is publicised and celebrated, is committed to and operationalised in all that we do, and is monitored vigilantly for progress, so that it becomes part of the DNA of the Criterion Theatre.
+Our commitment to anti-racism, is publicised and celebrated, is committed to and operationalised in all that we do, and is monitored vigilantly for progress, so that it becomes part of the DNA of the Criterion Theatre.

-The Board of Trustees August 2020.
+The Board of Trustees March 2024.

-© 2023 Criterion Theatre Ltd
+© 2024 Criterion Theatre Ltd

 Registered UK 01643977 | Registered Charity 1161430